 Michael J. Farrell, MD, is board certified in general surgery.
 He completed medical school at Jefferson Medical College, Philadelphia, Pa., and performed a residency in surgery at the Geisinger Medical Center in Danville, Pa.
 To schedule an appointment, call 607-240-2885.

 Medical Co-Director, UHS Breast Center

-Andrea Rothe, MD, is a board-certified radiologist.
-She received her medical degree from the University of Miami and completed her residency and a fellowship at the University of Marylandin Baltimore.
-She also practices at Park Avenue Associates in Radiology in Johnson City.
-Her office number is 607.763.6104.
+Andrew Goldschmidt, MD, is a board-certified radiologist.
+He received his medical degree and completed his residency at SUNY Health Science Center at Syracuse.
+He practices with Park Avenue Associates in Radiology, P.C. in Johnson City, NY.
+His office number is 607-763-6104.